History of science fiction: American proto-science fiction in the 19th century

 John Leonard Riddell, a Professor of Chemistry in New Orleans, published the short story Orrin Lindsay's plan of aerial navigation, with a narrative of his explorations in the higher regions of the atmosphere, and his wonderful voyage round the moon! in 1847 on a pamphlet.
-It tells the story of the student Orrin Lindsay who invents an alloy that prevents gravitational attraction, and in a spherical craft leaves earth and travel to the moon.
+It tells the story of the student Orrin Lindsay who invents an alloy that prevents gravitational attraction, and in a spherical craft leaves Earth and travel to the Moon.
 The story contains algebra and scientific footnotes, which makes it an early example of hard science fiction.

+Unitarian minister and writer Edward Everett Hale wrote The Brick Moon, a Verne-inspired novella, first published serially in 1869 in The Atlantic Monthy, notable as the first work to describe an artificial satellite.
+Written in much the same style as his other work, it employs pseudo-journalistic realism to tell an adventure story with little basis in reality.

 William Henry Rhodes published in 1871 the tale The Case of Summerfield in the Sacramento Union newspaper, and introduced weapon of mass destruction.
 A mad scientist and villain called Black Bart makes an attempt to blackmail the world with a powder made of potassium, able to destroy the planet by turning its waters into fire.